wc-donation/wc-donation-platform/readme.txt

 dev: add wcdp_other_label filter
 dev: add wcdp_product_settings_fundraising action
 fix: hide Payment Plugins for Stripe WooCommerce express checkout buttons since they are not working properly
+fix: show "thank you certificate" action button only for donation orders
+fix: do not attach thank you certificates to orders that do not contain a donation
+fix: rename invoice button to "donation receipt" only for orders that contain a donation
 a11y: progress bar a11y improvements
 a11y: improve contrast of default colors
 a11y: improve accessibility styles in donation form